jee-r/pigePy/README.md

 # pigePy

-[pigePy](https://jeer.fr/projects/pigePy) is a python script whose purpose is to record one audio stream per segment.
+pigePy is a python script whose purpose is to record one audio stream per segment.

-I wrote this script voluntarily for [Radio Quetsch](https://radio-quetsch.eu),
+I wrote this script voluntarily for [Radio Quetsch](https://radio-quetsch.eu).

 ## Requirements